msharjeel7/T1_T2-MRI-Conversion-Web-App/README.md

 ## 📁 Output Location

-All converted images are saved in the backend directory at:
+All converted images are saved in the backend directory at `static/results/`.
+You can access them directly via URL: `http://127.0.0.1:5000/static/results/<filename>`

+---

+## 💡 Notes

+- Ensure both **Flask server** and **React frontend** are running concurrently
+- Do not include spaces in image filenames (use underscores)
+- Always use grayscale MRI scans for better output quality

+---

+## 📫 Contact

+Developed by **Muhammad Sharjeel** with ❤️
+Feel free to fork, raise issues, or contribute on [GitHub](https://github.com/msharjeel7/T1_T2-MRI-Conversion-Web-App)